milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/analytics/index.html.md

 Analytics

-The Verizon Media Group serves nearly one billion users across the world every day.
+The Yahoo Group serves nearly one billion users across the world every day.
 Operating Internet services at this scale requires us to understand how our systems, networks, and products are performing.
 To achieve this, much of the data we collect is aggregated and analyzed through our analytics platforms.

 These platforms generate necessary reporting and useful insights into every area of our business, including: